-Zimbabwe is located in a spectacular setting in Southern Africa situated between two rivers and with Victoria Falls located on the border.
-This destination is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline - you can fly direct into Harare or cross the border from a neighboring country.
-Find unique life changing experiences where you can see the highlights of the country in a safe way.
-You will also get to see spectacular wildlife in their natural habitat.
+Zimbabwe is located in a spectacular setting situated between two rivers and with the incredible Victoria Falls located on it's border.
+Zimbabwe is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline.
+Find unique travel ideas where you can see the highlights of the country in a safe way.

 Get information, tips, itineraries and inspiration for visiting Zimbabwe.

+Most internationals arrive by flying direct into Harare or crossing the border from a neighboring country.
 Our authentic holidays will provide you with the chance to travel like a local, meet new people and learn more about the places you visit.
+You will get to see spectacular wildlife in their natural habitat.

 Zimbabwe has a tropical climate that is very dry and warm throughout the year apart from November to April when it can be humid and also rainy.
 Temperatures can be very high well in the 30's so be aware of this.
 Winter can be the best time to visit Zimbabwe if you are interested in seeing wildlife but sometimes this period can get very cold and frosty at night so you will need to pack accordingly.